Do Indian doctors do research?

 Clinical research is what allows doctors to decide how to best treat patients.
 It is what makes the development of new medicines, new procedures and new tools possible.
 Without clinical research, we would not be able to decide if new treatments are better than our current treatments.

-READ ALSO: What makes a person paranoid?
+READ ALSO: What is a good Ashtakavarga score?

 What percentage of doctors do research?